-69. Pursuant to Section 48 of the PGA within 30 days of receiving a final decision of the Credentials Committee, an applicant for registration may apply in writing to the Board for a review on the record.
-The Board must conduct its review, by way of written submissions only, within 4 months from receipt of the application for appeal and provide its decision to the appellant within 30 days of the conclusion of its review.
+Pursuant to Section 48 of the PGA within 30 days of receiving a final decision of the Credentials Committee, an applicant for registration may apply in writing to Council for a review on the record.
+Council must conduct its review, by way of written submissions only, within 4 months from receipt of the application for appeal and provide its decision to the appellant within 30 days of the conclusion of its review.